David-Nakeeran/accessible-image-gallery/README.md

 - I had a bug where if the API returned no data the whole app would crash.
 So I added error handling to fetch to resolve this

+- I would like feedback in regards to my thumbnail container, the approach I took in terms of responsiveness isn't the best approach I think

 ## Technologies Used

 - React